-- The best way: Call 714-781-3463 for lunch or dinner reservations at the Wine Country Trattoria, Ariel's Grotto, or Carthay Circle up to 60 days in advance.
-You'll eat in the restaurant and then get a pass to the best possible viewing area to watch World of Color.
+- The best way: Call 714-781-3463 to make a lunch or dinner reservation at the Wine Country Trattoria or Carthay Circle up to 60 days in advance.
+You'll eat in the restaurant and also get a pass to the best possible viewing area to watch World of Color that evening.

-- Get a FASTPASS: They're available when California Adventure opens, at Grizzly River Run.
+- Get a FASTPASS: They're available when California Adventure opens, near Ariel's Undersea Adventure ride.
 It's a good idea to arrive before California Adventure opens and get in line, especially if you want tickets to the earliest show.
 But not before you grab a FASTPASS to Radiator Springs Racers.
-Everyone in your party must be present when you go into the park because your tickets must be scanned at the entrance before a FASTPASS can be issued.
+Everyone in your party must be present when you go into the park because your tickets must be scanned at the entrance before the FASTPASS can be issued.

 - From your hotel room: If you're staying in a room on the east side of the Paradise Pier Hotel, you can see World of Color from your room.